harikrish-s/Sign-Language-Recognition/README.md

 ### Problem Solution
-- Our solution to this problem is an AI assistance for sign language tool that works based on computer vision and machine learning using technologies like OpenCV,Mediapipe,BERT.etc
+- Our solution to this problem is an AI assistance for sign language tool that works based on computer vision and machine learning using technologies like OpenCV,Mediapipe,BERT,Streamlit.etc
 - The tool gets the sign language gesture performed by the person as input from the camera and converts that into speech.SImilarly , it converts text to Indian sign language gestures.
 - We’ve trained the ML model using the SVM algorithm.
 - We have also added features like word autocomplete,Next word prediction and Backspacing